Tutorial: Web Testing (RVL)¶

 So, to make the test more useful, we can use the Assert command to turn this into a test for the correct value.
 To make the change, simply delete this entire row using the Delete Current Row option on the toolbar and add a new blank row in its place.

-Now choose the Type as Assert and press TAB on the keyboard.
+Now, choose the Type as Assert and press TAB on the keyboard.
 You will now have the following:

 This is a generic placeholder for any type of assertion.
-We need to first change the value of the message TBD
+We first need to change the value of the message TBD

-to something meaningful (e.g. Check that the name matches
+to something meaningful (e.g., Check that the name matches

 ):